Marshall Allman

 Marshall Scot Allman (born April 5, 1984) is an American actor.
 He is known to television audiences for his role as L. J. Burrows on the Fox television series Prison Break.
 He is also known for playing Tommy Mickens on True Blood.

 Early life

-Allman was born in Austin, Texas, brother of David Allman, and the son of Idanell (née Brown; born January 14, 1950; Austin, Texas) and James Martin Allman, Jr. (born April 27, 1950; Travis County, Texas).
-As he grew up he was talented in soccer and art.
+Allman was born in Texas, the son of Idanell (née Brown) and James Martin Allman Jr. As he grew up he was talented in soccer and art.
 Allman played club and school soccer and is deeply interested in contemporary music.
 After graduating from Austin High School in 2002, he chose to pursue an acting career in Los Angeles over studying art in New York City.
 Allman is a Christian, and in an interview he stated, "Any time someone tries to represent their idea of God it's paramount to remember that you're an imperfect person leading a flawed life."

 Personal life

 Allman married American actress Jamie Anne Allman (née Brown) of Parsons, Kansas on June 17, 2006, in Austin, Texas.
 They have twins who were born in 2013.